dqops/dqo/docs/dqo-concepts/checks/configuring-checks.md

 such as the [daily_sum_anomaly_differencing](../../checks/column/anomaly/sum-anomaly-differencing.md#daily-sum-anomaly-differencing) check that will compare the sum of values per day and raise a warning if the change since yesterday is greater than 10%.

-??? info "Click to see a full *.dqotable.yaml* file with all default observability checks enabled"
+??? info "Click to see a full *.dqotable.yaml* file with all default data observability checks enabled"

     ``` yaml
     # yaml-language-server: $schema=https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json